 Varieties and Purchasing Options

 Apollo Peak has an entire line of different cat wines with pretty catchy names.
 Water, sea salt, and ascorbic acide are in all their cat wine lines.
+All beverages come in 8oz bottles for about $12, unless otherwise noted.
 Additional ingredients and information include:

 Other cat beverages available include:

-- Cat Tea: Blend of catnip and valerian root you can add to a bowl of cold water; $4.95
+- Cat Tea: Blend of catnip and valerian root you can add to a bowl of cold water; about $5

-- Feline Pawrier Cat Champagnes: Choose between salmon or chicken flavor and sold exclusively online; $9.95 (8 oz)
+- Feline Pawrier Cat Champagnes: Choose between salmon or chicken flavor and sold exclusively online; just under $10 (8 oz)

 Special Cat Wine Glass and Catfood Pairings

-Just when you think the wine itself is hard to top, Apollo Peak even sells a special premium cat wine glass for $13.95.
+Just when you think the wine itself is hard to top, Apollo Peak even sells a special premium cat wine glass for less than $15.
 It's 3.5 ounces and features a special wooden Apollo Peak logo.
 Do some wine and cat food pairings for your cat with his new wine glass.
 For example, try some:

 - Salmon with the Pinot Meow